richard-petrov/bike-rental-data-management/README.md

 - Design and Implement a Relational PostgreSQL Database: Create a structured PostgreSQL database to efficiently store and manage the cleaned datasets.

 - Use SQL to Develop Analytics-Ready Database Views: Develop SQL queries to generate views that facilitate effective analysis of the relationship between weather conditions and bike rentals.

+### Project status:

+- Set Up the Project ✅

+- Prepare the Data 🔄

+- Create a Schema 🔄

+- Create the Database 🔄

+- Create Views 🔄

+- Create a Write-up 🔄